pingcap/docs/tidb-cloud/data-service-get-started.md

 An endpoint is a web API that you can customize to execute SQL statements.

-After creating a Data App, a default endpoint `New Endpoint` is created for you automatically.
+After creating a Data App, a default endpoint `untitled endpoint` is created for you automatically.
 You can use the default endpoint to access your TiDB Cloud cluster.

 If you want to create a new endpoint, locate the newly created Data App and click **+** **Create Endpoint** on the top of the left pane.